-One of the activities I absolutely love so far is creating what they call a “DBT House.”
-Here’s how it works:
+One of the activities I absolutely love so far is creating what they name a “DBT House.”

 Creating Your House Template:

 Draw an outline of the house.
-Be sure to include a floor, roof, door, chimney, four levels, and a billboard above the house.
+Be sure to include a floor, roof, door, chimney, 4 levels, and a billboard above the house.
 The house will be used to represent the participant’s life.

 If you buy the book, you can use their outline for a house if desired.
 I prefer to draw my own house, or have the client draw their house.